databio/pepatac/README.md

 [![PEP compatible](http://pepkit.github.io/img/PEP-compatible-green.svg)](http://pepkit.github.io)

-PEPATAC is a pipeline designed to process ATAC-seq data.
+PEPATAC is a pipeline for ATAC-seq data.
 For more information see: http://pepatac.databio.org/

 ## Docs